Skip to content

 More than classes: Production Corner is a hub for creative expression where a global community of makers, thinkers, and builders converge.
 Featuring works by Pratt SCPS students/alumni, faculty, and staff, Production Corner aims to build a pipeline that accurately reflects the emerging and established art and design practices of our thriving community members.

-A place to find inspiration, talent, and collaboration, we invite you to check Production Corner regularly for new posts, or use the handy search filters to discover a curated view of compelling content.
+A place to find inspiration, talent, and collaboration, we invite you to check Production Corner regularly for new posts.

 Pratt SCPS courses merge tactile learning with discourse and technology, producing a ripe environment for creative output.
 Every semester, participants of all walks of life enroll in project-based classes to hone contemporary and classical skills that are readily transferable to industry for career, or personal growth.